Gurjantsingh1/GSinghBooks/GSinghBooks/README.txt

 now i am working on my assignment
 10:32
-i just added migration in dataAccess first it give error as give in notes bu t after its solution is also give and it iserted properly
+i just added migration in dataAccess first it give error as give in notes but after its solution is also give and it iserted properly
 10:35
-after that i updated my migration folder with  package manager console and now i review my table in SQL Server Object Explorer 11:00 after creating the category.ca adding it to applicationDB context
+after that i updated my migration folder with  package manager console and now i review my table in SQL Server Object Explorer 11:00 after creating the category.ca adding it to applicationDB context then add migration to category after that i updated all database and then i push to git hub to save my file
+12:00 then i created a new folder Repository